dpnpinto/PintoRpi/README.md

 git clone https://github.com/dpnpinto/PintoRpi
 ```
 ### A light graphical enviroment for RaspberryPi Zero 2 (video 4)
+Yeah, let's add some bloat to this beauty.
+I usually prefer keeping things lean, but hey—people love their eye candy.

 #### Main software in use